Skip to main content

 Steps for the rooming house to be sold

-If the rooming house operator wants to sell the rooming house, there are rules they must follow about how and when they enter your room to get a valuation or to show buyers.
+If the rooming house operator wants to sell the rooming house, there are rules they must follow about how and when they enter your room to get a valuation or show buyers.
 There are also rules about telling you once the rooming house is sold and giving notice if they want you to leave.

-Your rooming house operator must follow the rules to enter your room
+The rooming house operator must follow the rules to enter your room

 The notice of entry must: